MobiusDM/Mobius/README.md

 - **Shared**: Common code that both products depend on

 This structure enables:

 - Independent releases and versioning
 - Clear product boundaries
 - Focused development teams
 - Simplified deployment scenarios

 ## License

-The code in this repository may not be redistributed.
-All source code and assets are copyrighted by Mobius Device Management.

-## License

-Mobius itself is not open source.
+Mobius is not open source.